miglius/drupal-ldap_integration/README.txt

 Documentation
 =============

 Documentation is forthcoming.
-For LDAP administrators, it should be intituitive.
+For LDAP administrators, it should be intuitive.
-(well, atleast that was the thought..)
+(well, at least that was the thought..)